Lysine, Vitamin C and Hyaluronic Acid

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal by product.

 Take one capsule twice daily with/without food, or as directed by a qualified health care practitioner.

-Consult a health care practitioner prior to use if you are pregnant, breastfeeding, following a low protein diet, or for use beyond 3 months.
+Consult a health care practitioner prior to use if you are pregnant, breastfeeding, following a low protein diet, or for use beyond three months.
 This product contains corn derived ingredients, do not use if you have an allergy.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.